hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

       * We have Sequence1: A,B,C; Sequence2: B,C; Sequence3: D
       * Then the inverted index will be {A: [Sequence1], B: [Seuqnece1, Sequence2], C: [Sequence1], D: [Sequence3]}
     * Lookup Table - it stores each sequence as the key and the terminal node as the value
+  * How it makes prediction
+    * Overall View - After building all the 3 data structures with the training data, for each testing sequence, it will predict the mth node that tend to follow this testing sequence.
+Here by default mth means the last node, however I think it's toally fine for you to define m
+    * step 1 - finding common sequences as similiar sequences
+      * For each item in a testing sequence, we check the inverted index and find the sequences that contain each of these items.
+Then we choose the common sequences shared by all these items (intersection).
+These chosen sequences are the similar sequences.
+    * step 2 - generate the consequence for each similar sequence
+      * For each similar sequence we got from step 1, we generate the consequence for them
+      * A consequence is formed by all the similar sequence items that follow the last item of the testing sequence and removed items that appeared in the testing sequence

 * Readings